lbliii/emdash/content/statement.md

 ---
 # Problem Statement

-Startups need to keep costs lean while simultaneously delivering an accessible a product, ready for scale.
+Startups need to keep costs lean while simultaneously delivering an accessible product, ready for scale.
 However, **accessibility is often neglected** --- relegated as a set of secondary tasks put on already overworked product and engineering teams.

 ## This Manifests As: